edeo/landsat_looker/chad/project/project.md

 * For Dog_1 there are 480 interictal files and 24 preictal files.
 About 5% of the files are preictal and 95% interictal.
 With that in mind, these are the different options available for CV:
    * Create a process that randomly selects 19 interictal files and 1 preictal file, and do this 5 or so different times, to determine the best model.
    * Use different ratios.
 19:1, 10:2, 5:1,...etc.
+* Use similar process for all dogs and patients.